LucasJezap/GameOfLife/README.md

 if we wrapped the grid.

 The player can change this setting dynamically throughout the game which allows many interesting situations and anomalies to happen.

 For example patterns which loop infinitely by coming back to initial pattern can be broken with putting walls on grid's borders.
+For example Tumbler pattern is such a pattern.

 # Closing the game
 The player might close the game by pressing Escape at any given time.